Materials-Consortia/OPTIMADE/optimade.rst

   If the request specifies the :query-param:`property_slices` query parameter for any of the array axes of this array property the following key MUST be present.
 However, if that query parameter is not specified, the key MUST either be omitted or set equal to :val:`null`:

   - :field:`requested_slice`: Dictionary.
-    A field that describes the requested slice that was provided via the query parameter :query-param:`property_slices`.
+    A metadata field that describes the requested slice that was provided via the query parameter :query-param:`property_slices`.
     The subfields MUST reflect the values provided via the :query-param:`property_slices`.
     The implementation MUST preserve the values as given in the query parameter, including the distinction between specific values and default values even when they are equivalent (see example below).
     It MAY contain the following subfields that are defined according to the specification of a `slice object`_.